 The door creaks open.
 Our view low to the ground.
 And creeping.
 Creeping towards a woman alone -- alone and unsuspecting at her desk -- typing away.

 A small, tentacle-like hand reaches up from the shadows.

 "Honey just a sec and let mommy push this so we can 'git' paid."
 The woman looks down from over her shoulder.
-There stands a child of 4 or 5 costumed as GitHub's Octocat and carrying an Octocat doll.
-The woman turns back and on screen is GitHub Desktop.
+There stands a child of four or five, costumed as GitHub's Octocat, and carrying an Octocat doll.
+The woman turns back and on the screen is the GitHub Desktop app.